We are currently experiencing a high level of calls

 • How must I pay my estimated charges?

 Your estimates letter will show your charges for the full financial year.
-This must be paid in line with the instalments detailed in your lease.
-For example, if your lease specifies that you must pay monthly, quarterly, or annually, you must pay this in 12, 4 or 1 instalment(s), respectively.
+This must be paid in line with the instalments detailed in your lease or tenancy.
+For example, if your agreement specifies that you must pay weekly, monthly or annually, you must pay this in line with this.

 • How do you estimate and bill my service charges?